needle-mirror/com.unity.burst/Documentation~/docs/AdvancedUsages.md

 This option has some interactions with the global `Enable Safety Checks` option in the Burst menu:

 - If `Enable Safety Checks` is set to `On`, safety checks will be enabled for all Burst-compiled code except those marked explicitly with `DisableSafetyChecks = true`.
 - If `Enable Safety Checks` is set to `Force On`, all code _even that marked with_ `DisableSafetyChecks = true` will be compiled with safety checks.
-This option allows users to enable safety checks even in any downstream packages they depend on so that if they encounter some unexpected behaviour they can first check that the safety checks would not have caught it.
+This option even allows users to enable safety checks in any downstream packages they depend on so that if they encounter some unexpected behaviour, they can first check that the safety checks would not have caught it.

 # Function Pointers

 It is often required to work with dynamic functions that can process data based on other data states.
-In that case, a user would expect to use C# delegates but in Burst, because these delegates are managed objects, we need to provide a HPC# compatible alternative.
+In that case, a user would expect to use C# delegates, but because in Burst these delegates are managed objects, we need to provide a HPC# compatible alternative.
 In that case you can use `FunctionPointer<T>`.

 First you need identify the static functions that will be compiled with Burst:
 - add a `[BurstCompile]` attribute to these functions
 - add a `[BurstCompile]` attribute to the containing type.
-This attribute is only here to help the Burst compiler to look for static methods with `[BurstCompile]` attribute
+This attribute is only here to help the Burst compiler look for static methods with `[BurstCompile]` attribute
 - create the "interface" of these functions by declaring a delegate
 - add a `[MonoPInvokeCallbackAttribute]` attribute to the functions, as it is required to work properly with IL2CPP: